 You may have great natural talent in a sport.

-Maybe you have supreme genetics and a fantastic natural physique.
+Maybe you have supreme genetics and a naturally fantastic physique.

 Perhaps you are intelligent and gifted beyond normal levels.

 These things are all great but if you do not apply a CQE than that talent, that body, and that mind will all go by the wayside.

 The combination of consistency and quality effort is like Jordan and Pippen.

 Let’s talk about these two principles below.

 There is no one on Earth who becomes great at doing anything by practicing inconsistent habits.